Jon Monday: Silicon Valley

-Monday was co-founder (with music research pioneer Larry Heller) and president of MusicWriter Inc., a Californian company that developed the NoteStation, a point-of-sale kiosk for printing sheet music, in any key, for sale to customers in music stores.
+In 1989.
+Monday left Epyx to establish MusicWriter Inc., with music research pioneer Larry Heller.
+During Monday's term as president, the Californian company developed the NoteStation, a point-of-sale kiosk for printing sheet music, in any key, for sale to customers in music stores.
 In addition to printing sheet music, the NoteStation was able to produce MIDI disks containing selected music.
 In 1994, NoteStation kiosks were in 175 stores in the United States, Canada and the United Kingdom.